VisionXLab/CastDet/README.md

-# [ECCV 2024] Toward Open Vocabulary Aerial Object Detection with CLIP-Activated Student-Teacher Learning
+# [ECCV 2024 / IJCV 2026] Toward Open Vocabulary Aerial Object Detection with CLIP-Activated Student-Teacher Learning

 > **Note**: This branch is for oriented open-vocabulary aerial object detection. **Please switch to another branch for horizontal detection.**

 ## ✨ Latest Updates

+📆 [**2026-01-01**] : The journal version is accepted by IJCV! 🎉

 📆 [**2025-06-05**] : The code for **Oriented GLIP**, **Oriented GroundingDINO**, and **Oriented ViLD** are now available!